Smart manufacturing has become a global trend, and labor shortages have become the norm.

-ICOP’s QEC (Quicker, Easier Control with EtherCAT) is an Industrial-Arduino-based EtherCAT solution with a dual-core VortexEX2 processor developed by DMP Electronic to achieve hardware and software Real-time requirements.
+ICOP’s QEC (Quicker, Easier Control with EtherCAT) is an industrial Arduino-based EtherCAT solution with a dual-core Vortex86EX2 processor developed by DMP Electronic to achieve hardware and software Real-time requirements.
+The QEC family is a friendly hardware and software EtherCAT device that will satisfy all kinds of users who expect to use EtherCAT.

 Read more: The Benefits of Using the EtherCAT Transmission Standard.